Writing thank-you note notes can be rewarding and an excellent way to express gratitude!

 In the example below, the greeting is “Hi Heidi + Ted”.

 Tip: Be sure to spell their name right!
-Some people will not care what else the note says if their name isn't spelled right.
-Is it Michelle or Michele?
+Some people will only care what else the note says if their name is spelled right.
+For example, is it Michelle or Michele?

 2. Write The Thank You Message.